X-ray Microscopy and Talbot Imaging with the Matter in Extreme Conditions X-ray Imager at LCLS

 The samples are aligned using two long distance microscopes (see~\cite{Nagler2015} for details), which view the sample at orthogonal directions, and allow for precise and repeatable alignment.
-The samples are mounted on pillar that are screwed to the sample holder.
+The samples are mounted on a pillar that is screwed to the sample holder.
 For use in shock experiment, specialty pillars that allow for VISAR~\cite{Barker79} measurements on thin samples are available.

-The image is recorded on an X-ray camera that sits behind the MEC chamber.
-In principle, the camera can be placed between 1.3m to 4.3m behind the sample plane.
-In general, the farthest distance is preferred to have the largest magnification, although some application may benefit from the shorter distance (i.e. ptychography~\cite{Schropp2010}).
+The image is recorded on an X-ray camera that is placed behind the MEC chamber.
+The camera can be placed between 1.3m to 4.3m behind the sample plane.
+In general, the farthest distance is preferred to have the largest magnification, although some application may benefit from the shorter distance (i.e., ptychography~\cite{Schropp2010}).
 For most experiments, we have used an Optique Peter X-ray microscope, consisting of a Ce:YAG scintillator and optical microscope, coupled to a Andor Zyla optical camera, which can have a resolution of ~2 $\mu$m.
-Direct imaging cameras (e.g. Epix or Jungfrau) can be used instead, however the resolution is limited by the pixel size (typically 50$\mu$m for Epix10k and 75um for Jungfrau).
-A framing camera, capable of recording up to four images spaced as little as 350ps apart can also be used.
-An advantage of direct detection compared to scintillator based detection is that the camera's are orders of magnitude more sensitive, and therefore can be used with thicker, more absorbent samples.
+Direct imaging cameras (e.g., Epix or Jungfrau) can be used instead, however the resolution is limited by the pixel size (typically 50$\mu$m for Epix10k and 75um for Jungfrau).
+In addition, an Icarus V2, an ultra-fast x-ray imager (UXI) camera with pixel size of 25$\mu$m,~\cite{Hart2019,Looker2020,Hodge2022} and capable of capturing multiple image frames spaced as little as 2ns apart, can also be used, in conjuction with the LCLS multibunch operation mode~\cite{Decker}.
+An advantage of direct detection compared to scintillator based detection is that the camera's are orders of magnitude more sensitive, and therefore can be used with thicker, higher Z, more absorbent samples.